getify/You-Dont-Know-JS/types-grammar/ch1.md

 ## BigInteger Values

-As the maximum safe integer in JS `number`s is `9007199254740991`, such a relatively low limit can present a problem if a JS program needs to do larger integer math, or even just hold values like 64-bit integer IDs (e.g., Twitter Tweet IDs).
+As the maximum safe integer in JS `number`s is `9007199254740991` (see above), such a relatively low limit can present a problem if a JS program needs to perform larger integer math, or even just hold values like 64-bit integer IDs (e.g., Twitter Tweet IDs).

 For that reason, JS provides the alternate `bigint` type (BigInteger), which can store arbitrarily large (theoretically not limited, except by finite machine memory and/or JS implementation) integers.

-To distinguish a `bigint` from a `number` value, which could otherwise both look the same (`42`), JS requires an `n` suffix on `bigint` values:
+To distinguish a `bigint` from a whole (integer) `number` value, which would otherwise both look the same (`42`), JS requires an `n` suffix on `bigint` values:

 ```js
 myAge = 42n;        // this is a bigint, not a number